 There's just nothing like dining outside in the spring and summertime.
-The soothing sights and sounds of nature surrounding you at mealtime is the quickest way we know of to lift our moods and make it feel like we've transported to some exotic escape just in time for dinner.
+The soothing sights and sounds of nature surrounding you at mealtime is the quickest way we know of to lift our moods and make it feel like we've transported to a gorgeous escape just in time for dinner.
 For those who are lucky enough to have a sizable patio, porch or deck, setting up a functional and festive space to kick back with the kids (or with a few cocktails) and enjoy the weather can be as easy as peppering in a few lounge chairs and side tables, or as elaborate as tricking out a space with chaises, a built-in bar, or even a full cabana.

 But whichever option your space (and your budget) allows, the effect is the same: a home-away-from-home feeling, right outside your door.
 (We'll definitely raise a glass to that.)
 Here are our favorite inspiring outdoor spaces with plenty of patio design ideas to try.